Local-first builder utility: DriftCheck by A2ZAI

 Distribution and iteration

-• Publish example repos, benchmark cards, and operator writeups.
+• Publish example repos, proof cards, and operator writeups.

 • Use the agent index as the submission and distribution surface for builders.